top of page

 Responsibility: cooperation

 If we read Isaiah 1:5,6 alongside the many verses describing the soul (before transformation), we understand why Heaven's Psychologist and Wonderful Counselor says the soul needs to be shepherded to restoration, metaphorically called "green pastures" and "still waters" (Ps 23:2,3).
-The broad theological term in the New Testament is sanctification, but also synonyms like purification, transformation, growth, (inner) healing, etc. All these happen in the soul, which is a trinity of the heart, mind, and will.
+The broad theological term in the New Testament is sanctification, but also equivalent terms like purification, transformation, growth, (inner) healing, etc.

 Theological Term: sanctification

 The term sanctification is used in a variety of senses throughout the Word, so take care to understand context and concept when you see it used.
-Concerning the soul's practical transformation after the born-again moment, the word sanctification is used in the present tense and alongside some aspect of the soul, usually the heart or the mind.
+Concerning the soul's practical transformation after the born-again moment, sanctification is presented as a present tense work and alongside some aspect of the soul (heart, mind, or will).

 The clearest scripture differentiating justification (the finished work in our spirit) and sanctification (the ongoing work in our soul) is Hebrews 10:14 (NKJV): For by one offering He has perfected forever those who are being sanctified.
 The "perfected forever" part is our new creation spirit and the "being sanctified" part is the practical transformation of our soul.
-This verse does not explicitly mention spirit and soul, but other verses clarify this for us.
+This verse does not explicitly mention spirit and soul, but other verses clarify and specify.

-1Thessalonians 3:13 says (Young's Literal Translation), ...the establishing your hearts blameless in sanctification before our God and Father...
+1Thessalonians 3:13 (Young's Literal Translation): ...the establishing your hearts blameless in sanctification before our God and Father...

-Here Paul clarifies where we are being sanctified: our hearts or total emotional realm, one aspect of our soul.
+Here Paul clarifies where we are being sanctified: our hearts or total emotional realm, which is one aspect of our soul.

-Peter said in 1Peter 3:15 (NASB), But sanctify Christ as Lord in your hearts...
+Peter continues to clarify for us.
+1Peter 3:15 (NASB): But sanctify Christ as Lord in your hearts...

-Again, the soul's heart is where we are to make a holy, healthy space for Christ to sit as Lord.
-We who have walked with Him a long time know this does not happen all at once, but progressively as we become more and more sanctified at deeper and deeper levels in our complex emotional realm, or heart.
+Again we see the soul's heart is where we are to sanctify a holy, healthy space for Christ to sit as Lord.
+We who have walked with Him a long time know this does not happen all at once, but incrementally as we become more and more sanctified at deeper and deeper levels in our complex emotional center, or heart.

 The soul is also being sanctified in its cognitive or intellectual or thinking dimension.
 The most famous scripture on this is Romans 12:2 (NIV): ...be transformed by the renewing of your mind...
-Paul uses the term "transformation" here as the conceptual equivalent of sanctification.
-Not only is our soul's heart undergoing transformation, but also our soul's mind.
+The term "transformation" here is the conceptual equivalent of sanctification.
+Not only is our soul's heart undergoing dramatic changes, but also our soul's mind.

 Jesus combined heart and mind into a single statement on sanctification in Revelation 2:23 (NASB): ...all the churches will know that I am He who searches the minds and hearts; and I will give to each one of you according to your deeds.
-Jesus surveys or searches where our souls need to be transformed, and He rewards or disciplines us based on what He uncovers.
-With fire in His eyes, He is continuously staring into our soul like an x-ray.
+Jesus surveys where our souls need to be transformed, and He rewards or disciplines us based on what He uncovers.
+With fire in His eyes, He continuously stares into our soul like an x-ray.

-These and many other soul-focused scriptures are in a present tense time frame.
-Today and everyday, our soul is the concentrate of God's practical transformation of our total life.
-If the soul prospers, everything else can too.
+These and many other soul-focused scriptures are in a present tense or ongoing timeframe.
+Today and everyday, our soul is the concentrate of God's practical sanctification.
+If the soul heals, purifies, learns, grows, and prospers, everything else can too.
 3John 2 (NKJV, underline mine): Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers.

 Privilege: practical transformation